silvia-odwyer/photon/README.md

 # photon

-A Rust image processing library, which provides a suite of functions for low-level pixel manipulation, as well as functions to apply effects to imagery through convolution, thresholding, and edge-detection.
+A high-performance Rust image processing library.

-The library provides low-level access to pixel and channel manipulation, and provides presets for common image processing functions.
+The library provides low-level access to pixel and channel manipulation, as well as high-level functions for convolution, thresholding, and edge-detection.

 Functions include:
 - thresholding